Anonymous-275/SCPSL-Docker-ARM/README.md

 Docker file to build an image with steamcmd, box64, box86, and SCP secret laboratory server for ARM

-image uses Weilbyte/box [here](https://github.com/Weilbyte/box)  as base, then installs steamcmd with the SCP Secret Laboratory server and exposes default port of 7777 the custom init.sh script that then launches the server
+image uses Weilbyte/box [here](https://github.com/Weilbyte/box)  as base, then installs steamcmd with the SCP Secret Laboratory server and exposes default port of 7777

+The custom init.sh script launches the server

 ### Build